A regularity method for lower bounds on the Lyapunov exponent for stochastic differential equations: Uniform hypoelliptic regularity via the Fisher information

 }

 Note the dependence on the parameter $\delta_0 > 0$: in practice, given $U$, this parameter is fixed and depends only on the regularity of $\set{X_I}$ as $I$ ranges over the multi-indices with $s(I) \geq s_*$.
-We may choose this parameter thus as the vector fields in the proof vary in a uniformly bounded set in $C^J$ for a $J$ depending only the constants in Definition \ref{def:UniHormander}.
+We may henceforth fix $\delta_0$, as the vector fields in the proof vary in a uniformly bounded set in $C^J$ for a $J$ depending only the constants in Definition \ref{def:UniHormander}.

 Turning back to the proof of Theorem \ref{thm:HypoFI}: ultimately, for $f = f^\epsilon$ solving the Kolmogorov equation \eqref{eq:gen}, we seek to control $\| f^\epsilon\|_{\Lambda^{s_*}(U)}$ from above in terms of $FI(f^\epsilon)$.
 Starting from the latter, it is straightforward (Lemma \ref{lem:FIvsXj1}) to obtain the general functional inequality